 Joint and muscle pain, sometimes (but not always) accompanied by fatigue, body aches, stiffness and fever, are indicative of Lyme disease, and is an infectious disease commonly transmitted by ticks.
 In the advanced stages of the disease, it’s common for one large joint in the lower extremity of the body to become swollen and painful.

 Reiter’s Syndrome (Reactive Arthritis)

 Caused by infection, this condition is frequently noted on only one side of the body and includes swelling of one particular body part – usually a toe.
 Inflammation and irritation of tendons, muscles, and ligaments is also inherent to Reiter’s Syndrome, as well as mouth ulcers, conjunctivitis, UTIs and fever.
 The condition typically improves within several months, unlike other types of chronic arthritis.

 It’s crucial for anyone experiencing joint pain or discomfort to schedule an appointment with the physician to determine the cause and most effective treatment plan.

-Providers of the in home health care NH seniors trust, Live Free Home Health Care is on hand to provide assistance in a variety of ways for those challenged by any condition of aging.
+Live Free Home Health Care , the leading provider of New Hampton, NH senior care, is on hand to offer assistance in a variety of ways for those challenged by any condition of aging.
 Whether the need is for assistance with chores around the home such as cleaning, organizing, and preparing meals, transportation to medical appointments and other outings, help with safe bathing and dressing, or simply a friendly companion to improve quality of life, we’re available with the personalized care each senior needs.